 What can I use for an outdoor bar top?

-If you're going for a more permanent bar structure, perhaps as a part of your outdoor kitchen ideas, then you may be wondering what you can use as a reliable top.
+If you're going for a more permanent bar structure, perhaps as a part of an outdoor kitchen, then you may be wondering what you can use as a reliable top.

 Well, according to Sarah Fishburne, Director of Trend and Design for The Home Depot, the most popular materials for outdoor bar countertops are granite, soapstone, concrete, and tile.
 She shares her expert advice: